burtino/terraform-notes/README.md

 [tfenv](https://github.com/tfutils/tfenv) is a terraform version manager inspired by [rbenv](https://github.com/rbenv/rbenv).
 It makes it easy to operate on different terraform projects and modules of different version compatibility.

 ## terragrunt
-[terragrunt](https://github.com/gruntwork-io/terragrunt) is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.
-It can help you re-use more infrastructure code and provides other benefits.
-Terragrunt comes from by Yevgeniy Brikman and team at [gruntwork](https://gruntwork.io/).
+[terragrunt](https://github.com/gruntwork-io/terragrunt) is a thin wrapper for terraform that provides extra tools for working with multiple Terraform modules. [terragrunt](https://github.com/gruntwork-io/terragrunt) comes from by Yevgeniy Brikman and team at [gruntwork](https://gruntwork.io/).
 He wrote [Terraform up and Running](http://shop.oreilly.com/product/0636920225010.do).
 Gruntwork also created [terratest](https://github.com/gruntwork-io/terratest).
 With terratest you can write automated tests against your infrastructure code.

 ## tgenv